4Shubby/code_dictionaries/README.md

-# code_dictionaries
+# code dictionaries and samples

-dictionary for R, Python and some base code for SAS
+dictionaries and sample code for R, Python and some base code for SAS

-This repo has code for R, SAS and Python developed from courses taken at coursera as well as personal experience and work.
+This repo has dictionaries and sample code for R, SAS and Python developed from courses taken at coursera as well as personal experience and work.
 Please add code.